01 Getting Started

 Screenshot of Map Salesforce Fields window showing the Conditions tab

-The following element to Salesforce field mapping was done.
-For the Company information, we mapped to the account ID and used the Set reference Gear icon to map to the Name.
+The following element was used for Salesforce field mapping.
+For the company information, we mapped it to the account ID and used the Set reference Gear icon to map it to the name.

 Screenshot of Map Salesforce Fiue4lds window displaying Mapping tab

-Every time the page loads, these fields will be updated with the mapped information
+When the page loads, these fields will be updated with the mapped information.

 13 Conclusion